aklomp/base64/README.md

 overhead of calling strlen() on the output.
 If you insist on the trailing zero, you can easily add it yourself at the given offset.

+## Usage and building

+To use the library routines, include `base64.c` and `base64.h` into your project.
+No special compiler flags are necessary to build the files.
+If your target supports it, compile with `-mssse3` or equivalent to benefit from SSSE3 acceleration.

 ## API reference

 ### Encoding